AdrianArtacho/salta_IMUEXTRACT/README.md

 python combine_plot.py
 ```

-Both the resulting `CC-combined.csv` and the plot `CC-combined,png` will be stored in the folder `OUTPUT/`.
+Both the resulting `CC-combined.csv` and the plot `CC-combined.png` will be stored in the folder `OUTPUT/`.

 ---